nexus-rpc/sdk-go/README.md

 The `GetInfo` method is used to get operation information (currently only the operation's state) issuing a network request to the service handler.

-Custom HTTP headers may be provided via `GetOperationInfoOptions`.
+Custom request headers may be provided via `GetOperationInfoOptions`.

 ```go
 info, _ := handle.GetInfo(ctx, nexus.GetOperationInfoOptions{})